Mental Health Awareness Week 2023

 The face of women’s mental health also has unique challenges.
-For example, figures show women in the UK are almost twice as likely as men to be diagnosed with anxiety disorders.
-And around 1-in-5 women have a mental health issue.
+For example, figures show women in the UK are almost twice as likely as men to be diagnosed with anxiety disorder and around 1-in-5 women have a mental health issue.

 Why do women face unique mental health challenges?
 Well, there are many factors to consider.
 But there are several risk factors affecting women more than men.